Gibson ticket machine: Background

 Prior to the Gibson, LT and its predecessors had generally used the Bell Punch system.
 Bell Punch ticket cancellers were invented and used to combat fraud.
 Some conductors might keep some of the day's takings for themselves, and the driver might get a share.
 There was no effective method for correlating the money from the number of tickets sold, and the amount of money received at the depot.
 London General Omnibus Company's plain clothes inspectors attempted to combat this, but were not very effective.
-The LGOC was so desperate to solve the problem that in 1877, they ran a competition for solutions with a £1000 prize, but none of the 671 entries (including one from famous magician John Nevil Maskelyne suggesting use of serial numbers on tickets) met of all the conditions.
+The LGOC was so desperate to solve the problem that in 1877, they ran a competition for solutions with a £1000 prize, but none of the 671 entries (including one from famous magician John Nevil Maskelyne suggesting use of serial numbers on tickets) met all of the conditions.

 In the Bell Punch system, numbered tickets colour-coded to a specific value were selected from a set in a rack carried by a conductor.
 Tickets had the appropriately marked section for the journey hole-punched by the machine.
 The machine stored the chads (punched circles) which could later be counted, and the value of the tickets sold calculated and compared against the takings from the conductor, to stop fraud.
 The conductor kept their own record of their takings in a waybill.
 In a further effort to stop misuse, when a hole was punched in a ticket the machine rang a bell, giving a distinctive 'ting' - so that, for example, a conductor could not take the money and simply pretend to punch a ticket (and so prevent the chad being stored in the machine).

 They were mainly produced by the Bell Punch Printing Company Ltd, London (who typically also made the tickets to go with them), although other companies, such as Williamson, produced their own varieties of machine.

 Bell Punches were first used by London Roadcar, a private bus company and predecessor of London Transport, from its inauguration in 1881, and most companies (including tramway operators) except the LGOC were using them by 1890 (the LGOC was reluctant to, partially for fear of staff strikes).
 Eventually they were introduced by the LGOC, in June 1891, and in their heyday 4 billion tickets were produced each year for operators in London.